Ambulance cover is important as you never know when an emergency may happen.

 Take out a subscription with St John’s Ambulance Service NT, and be covered Australia wide.

-When you’ve signed up, GMHBA will pay a benefit towards your ambulance subscription each year if you are on any Gold or Silver extras cover,* to help offset the cost of your comprehensive ambulance cover.
+When you’ve signed up, GMHBA will pay a benefit towards your ambulance subscription each year if you are on any Top or Mid extras cover,* to help offset the cost of your comprehensive ambulance cover.

 For more information visit the St John Ambulance NT website.